jjeffchung/Swift-/README.md

 5) Rock Paper Scissors (RPS) iOS Game

--An RPS game which lets the user play against the computer while keeping track of the Game's History with the user's Win and Loses.
+- An RPS game which lets the user play against the computer while keeping track of the Game's History with the user's Win and Loses.